A 1992 film written and directed by Geoffrey Wright, Romper Stomper is an interesting look at the Neo-Nazi skinhead

 - Bar Brawl: The skinheads corner a few Vietnamese boys in a bar and beat up on them, but one of them escapes and summons reinforcements.
 An entire factory of Vietnamese workers empties out and chases the skinheads across the city.

 - Breaking the Fourth Wall: Sonny gives this to the camera, in the form of a memorable Precision F-Strike, at the beginning of the movie.

-- Comforting Comforter: A rare villainous example has Hando looking after his passed-out skinheads.
+- Comforting Comforter: A rare villainous example has Hando draping blankets over his passed-out skinhead friends.
 This scene emphasizes the brotherhood of the skinheads and the difficulty that Davey will have turning his back on them.

 - Humiliation Conga: The skinheads undergo it, thinking that they're superior to the Vietnamese.
 Then they get chased across the city, several of them are killed, and the rest are arrested.